rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 associated with both sections.
 This can obviously only be the case, if the presequent section still counts as being open when the subsequent sectioning node is entered.
-If two sections have one or more nodes in common, then both sections are said to share those content nodes.
+If two sections have one or more nodes in common, then both sections are said to share the corresponding content nodes.

 Note that a section's sectioning node and the section's content nodes must be strongly connected.
 That is, it must not be possible to end up with a subsequent